Market intelligence for international student recruitment from ICEF

 Despite Canada’s enduring popularity among Colombian students, visa policies are making it difficult for Colombians to make it to Canada for studies.
 Only about 5,800 study permits were issued to Colombians in 2025, down from just over 10,400 in 2023.

 Australia is a top destination for Colombia’s English-language students, but it is also attractive for higher education, especially for master’s studies.
 In 2025, more than 2,300 Colombian students were enrolled in Australian universities.
-However, Australia’s higher education system is highly dependent on its ELICOS (English-language training) system for enrolments from some nationalities, and that system is under immense pressure due to government policies.
+However, Australia’s higher education system is quite dependent on its ELICOS (English-language training) sector for international enrolments, and that system is under immense pressure due to government policies.
 Fully 38% of Colombians begin in an ELICOS course before progressing to an Australian university programme.

 The UK has a real opportunity right now.
 There were only 935 Colombian students in UK universities in 2024/25 (80% at the postgraduate level), but this was up +15% over the previous year, faster growth than from Mexico and Brazil.